Start Your Claim

-If you or a loved one have been affected by asphyxiation or drowning and would like some legal expertise regarding your rights and a potential claim, please feel free to call us on 0800 0747 644 or fill out our online client claim form and someone will be in touch.
+If you or a loved one have been affected by asphyxiation or drowning and would like some legal expertise regarding your rights and a potential claim.
+Please feel free to call us on 0800 0747 644 or fill out our online client claim form to discuss your farm injury claim and someone will be in touch.

 Although accidents which involve asphyxiation are relatively rare, nonetheless when they do occur they can be extremely serious.
 Asphyxiation is considered fatal as it is characterised by the lack of oxygen to the body, if Asphyxiation is not dealt with promptly it can lead to serious injuries such as brain damage and even death.

 Compressive asphyxia: This is a type of asphyxiation caused by compression to the chest, thus the lungs are unable to fill with oxygen, ultimately meaning that the victim is unable to breathe.